Pradaxa – Blood Thinner – Dangerous Drug

 - Brain hemorrhaging

-If you or a loved one took Pradaxa and suffered side effects (severe bleeding event requiring hospitalization, a heart attack, or death), please call Zimmerman & Frachtman at (954) 509-1900 or toll free at (800) 886-LAWS.
+If you or a loved one took Pradaxa and suffered side effects (severe bleeding event requiring hospitalization, a heart attack, or death), please call Zimmerman & Frachtman at (954) 509-1900.
 Our experienced defective drug and wrongful death law firm offers free consultations and charges you only if we win your case.